 Can You Grow Bachelor’s Buttons in a Pot?

-Bachelor’s buttons, also known as cornflowers, have an unruly appeal which makes them naturals for the wildflower garden.
+Bachelor’s buttons, also known as cornflowers, have an unruly appeal which makes them natural for the wildflower garden.
 However, they can show a little restraint and cornflower plants in containers will enhance any container display.
-Sowing the seeds indoors 6 weeks before you want to plant them out will provide you with large enough plants to work into your container color displays.
+Sowing the seeds indoors six weeks before you want to plant them out will provide you with large enough plants to work into your container color displays.